SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 Source View
 ___________
-Since Source view provides the equivalent of a WYSIWYG editor, simply modify which line you wish--command, parameter, or comment.
+Since Source view provides the equivalent of a WYSIWYG (What You See is What You Get) editor, simply modify which line you wish--command, parameter, or comment.

 Opening and Saving a Test Case